Sivanwol/demo-ecom-server/docs/user-system-todos.md

 ### Tests get user queries Route

-- [x] create logic for getting user by platform and store via filters [ filters: store_code,  emails , full name , country] and order by  [ create_at , full name , email,  id,   stores ]
+- [x] create logic for getting user by platform and store via filters [ filters: store_code,  emails , full name , country] and order by  [ create_at , full name , email,   stores ]
+    - [ ] Add Test For Get Stores User list With no filters
+    - [ ] Add Test For Get Stores User list With email filters
+    - [ ] Add Test For Get Stores User list With stores filters
+    - [ ] Add Test For Get Stores User list With fullname filters
+    - [ ] Add Test For Get Stores User list With inactive filters
+    - [ ] Add Test For Get Stores User list With platform filters
+    - [ ] Add Test For Get Stores User list With multi filters [ fullname, stores]
+    - [ ] Add Test For Get Stores User list With order by ->  no order provided
+    - [ ] Add Test For Get Stores User list With order by ->  email order provided
+    - [ ] Add Test For Get Stores User list With order by ->  fullname order provided
+    - [ ] Add Test For Get Stores User list With order by ->  store order provided
+    - [ ] Add Test For Get Stores User list With order by ->  create_at order provided
+    - [ ] Add Test For Get Stores User list With multi order by ->  email,create_at order provided
-    - [ ] Add Test For Get Platform And Stores User list
+    - [ ] Add Test For Get Stores User list With unknown column  order by-> get 400 (invalid params)
+  - [ ] User test Permissions for Get List of Users
-    - [ ] Add Test For Get Platform User list With correct user
+    - [ ] Add Test For Get Platform User list  , Role Platform user  , platform Filters , no order by
-    - [ ] Add Test For Get Platform User list With wrong correct user
+    - [ ] Add Test For Get Platform User list  , Role Store Staff user -> show error   , platform Filters , no order by
+    - [ ] Add Test For Get Stores User list  , Role Platform user    , stores Filters , no order by
-    - [ ] Add Test For Get Store Users
+    - [ ] Add Test For Get Stores User list With store staff user  , stores Filters , no order by